-Red Eléctrica Internal Audit is an independent, objective assurance activity that involves planned systematic review of the Group's processes, systems, projects and other activities to assess and enhance their effectiveness by identifying aspects that require improvement and overseeing implementation of those improvements.
+Red Eléctrica Internal Audit is an independent, objective assurance activity that involves planned systematic review of the Group's processes, systems, projects and other activities to assess and enhance their effectiveness by identifying aspects that require improvement and monitoring of the effective implementation of those improvements.

-The internal audit unit reports organisationally to the chairman of the Board and functionally to the Audit Committee, and its mission, authorities, functions and duties are set out in the "Internal Audit Statute of the Red Eléctrica Group" approved by the Board of Directors.
+The Internal Audit Department, as part of the Internal Audit and Risk Control Division, reports organisationally to the chairman of the Board and functionally to the Audit Committee, and its mission, authorities, functions and duties are set out in the "Internal Audit Statute of the Red Eléctrica Group" approved by the Board of Directors.

-In order for this activity to contribute greater value to the organisation, the Company prepares an Annual Plan of audits focused on: key risks of the Corporate Risk Maps, the Criminal Compliance and Fraud System, and their controls, internal control (control framework, ICFR system and internal control of Group subsidiaries), meeting requests from senior management, and checking the legal and internal rules and regulations, covering the legal requirements and the requirements of the management systems that have been established (quality, environment, occupational safety and health and corporate responsibility).
+In order for this activity to contribute greater value to the organisation, the Company prepares an Annual Plan of audits to be performed the following year with a focus on the key risks faced by the Group, based on the Corporate Risk Maps, the Criminal Compliance and Fraud System, Information Systems, and the internal control system and requirements established in the internal rules and regulations and the legislation on the related Management Systems.
+The requests made by senior management and the Audit Committee are also considered when preparing the annual Plan.
+The Annual Plan includes internal audits of processes, information systems and cybersecurity, prevention of criminal liability and risks of fraud, the system of internal control over financial reporting (ICFR system), of subsidiaries, of certified management systems, and other audits, not included in the foregoing, that are required by law or by the requirements of internal rules.
 Audit results are reported quarterly, as is the follow-up on aspects that require improvement, to the executive team, to the managing director, to the chairman and to the Audit Committee.